Golden Isles of Georgia: Jekyll Island

 Jekyll Island is wholly owned by the state of Georgia and managed by the Jekyll Island Authority.
 Located south of St. Simons Island, it is reachable via the Downing Musgrove Causeway (GA 520) off US 17 in Glynn County.
 Purchase of a parking pass is required to drive onto the island (as of June, 2015, fees are $6.00 daily, $28.00 weekly, or $45.00 annually).

 The island includes 10 miles of beach, four golf courses, a Nature Center, boat tours, the Jekyll Island Convention Center, and a variety of lodging options.
 The Jekyll Island Museum operates tours of the Historic Landmark District which includes homes built during the late nineteenth and early twentieth centuries by wealthy Northern businessmen, including J. P. Morgan, William Vanderbilt, Joseph Pulitzer, and Marshall Field.

 The Georgia Sea Turtle Center on Jekyll is a rehabilitation hospital, research center and education facility devoted to conservation and protection of sea turtles.
 Open to the public year-round, the Center offers exhibits, viewing of turtle patients, and a variety of educational programs and field trips.

 The Jekyll Island Club opened in 1888, and quickly became one of the most exclusive private social clubs in the United States.
 Among its members was AT&T president Theodore Vail, who participated from there in the first transcontinental telephone call on January 25, 1915.
 After the Panic of 1907, Senator Nelson Aldrich convened secret meetings of prominent bankers at the Club, under the guise of a duck hunting trip, to formulate plans for a central banking structure, which ultimately became the basis for the Federal Reserve System.

 By statute, commercial development on Jekyll Island is tightly restricted.
 Homeowners on the Island rent their land from the state on long-term leases.

 Historic Brunswick

 Brunswick's first English settler was Capt.
 Mark Carr, who established a plantation on the site in 1738, while serving under Gen. James Oglethorpe.
 Four years later, Capt.
-Carr would participate in the Battle of Bloody Marsh on St. Simons Island.
+Carr participated in the Battle of Bloody Marsh on St. Simons Island.
 In 1771, Carr's property was acquired by the Royal Province of Georgia, and the city was laid out in the "Oglethorpe grid" pattern, similar to Savannah.
 Listed on the National Register of Historic Places, the Brunswick Old Town Historic District contains several landmarks and 19th century homes.